 You Apply for a Residential Mortgage

 If you apply for a loan on residential property and the lender uses a credit score, it must disclose your credit score and all of the factors (up to four; five if one of the factors is the number of inquiries) that negatively affected your score.

 The lender must also give you a notice with contact information for the credit reporting agency that provided the score.

-A Creditor Takes an Adverse Action Against You
+A User of Your Credit Report Takes an Adverse Action Against You

 If a creditor used your score in making a credit decision, and the decision resulted in an adverse action against you, the creditor must disclose: